Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Recovery

-If using reliable protocols, a new WebSocket will try to reconnect using the connection ID of the lost connection.
-If the WebSocket connection is successfully connected, the connection is recovered.
+If using reliable protocols, a new WebSocket tries to establish using the connection ID of the lost connection.
+If the new WebSocket connection is successfully connected, the connection is recovered.
 And all group contexts will be recovered, and unreceived messages will be resent.
+If the service returns WebSocket error code `1008` or the recovery attemption lasts more than 30 seconds, the recovery fails.

 ### Reconnect

-Reconnection happens when client connection drops and not recoverable.
+Reconnection happens when client connection drops and fails to recover.
 Reconnection just like a new connection which has a new connection ID.
 After reconnection, the group context or unreceived messages are lost.
 Client connection needs to rejoin groups.
 By default, client library rejoin group after reconnection.

 ### Hub